MAP urges govt to provide protection to minorities

 Minorities Alliance Pakistan demands that terrorists involved in the killing of Pastor William should immediately be arrested and brought to justice.
 He said this is the prime duty of the government to protect its citizen.

 They said that MAP stands and fully supports security forces that are sacrificing their lives to protect Pakistan and eliminate terrorism.
-"The Government must bring revolutionary changes in curriculum and policies to eradicate religious extremism.
-We demand that the provincial Government of Khyber Pakhtunkhwa take a concrete step to secure minorities that are a soft target.
-Terrorist and their promoters must be dealt with iron hands.
-Minorities Alliance Pakistan (MAP) will keep raising voice for protection, justice, and their fundamental rights," they added.
+"The Government must bring revolutionary changes in curriculum and policies to eradicate religious extremism.”

-Islamabad :Pakistan National Rose Society organised a meeting of new office-bearers and executives in...

-Islamabad : The population of Afghan Urial has increased up to 493 in Pakistan showing a little bit of improvement due...

 Comments